tajawal/code-challenge/TL.md

 - Hotel Name
 - Price

-Use Mongodb to design and store the hotels data, Feel free to store data in one or multiple collections
+Use **Mongodb** to design and store the hotels data, Feel free to store data in one or multiple collections

 #### Backend Expected Delivery:
 We are expecting your restful API to have endpoints to do all crud and search operations for hotels, This is including : Error Handling, Response data pagination, Input validation

+### Frontend
-####  Build a frontend application to consume your API using one of the following:
+Build a frontend application to consume your API using one of the following:
 - Angular
 - React
 - Vuejs